MicrosoftDocs/SupportArticles-docs/Viva/Glint/access/manager-access-issues.md

 Recent changes to your team aren’t shown in your Viva Glint dashboard.
 For example, new members have joined your team but this change isn't reflected in the dashboard.

-This issue occurs if the employee data wasn't updated before a survey was launched.
+This issue occurs if employee data wasn't updated before a survey was launched.

 To resolve the issue, check whether the Viva Glint admin can accommodate updating your results data.